bhatti/api-mock-service/README.md

 ![use-case-2](images/mock_uc2.png)

-- As a service owner, I need to mock remote dependent service(s) based on a mock scenario defined in a template so that my service client can test service behavior per expected request/response in the template even when remote service is not fully implemented or accessible.
+- As a service owner, I need to mock remote dependent service(s) based on a api scenario defined in a template so that my service client can test service behavior per expected request/response in the template even when remote service is not fully implemented or accessible.

 ![use-case-3](images/mock_uc3.png)